tim-i-martin/GatewayRouter/README.md

 ##### 2 5

 There is additional information that was available, but I'm trying to keep it somewhat ambiguous so if the prof reuses this assignment.

+The program output was ultimatley for each node to denote the length of the path to the gateway routers while identifying the next hop.

+If creating this without restriction the program would have been put together differently, we were only allowed 1 Java file.